x1n13y84issmd42/creep/README.md

 ![](assets/runes.png)

 ### Usage
 You'll need two git hooks in your project, `pre-commit` & `post-checkout`.
-You can use ones from the `runes/.githooks` folder and copy them over to the `.git/hooks` directory in your project.
+You can use the ones from the `runes/.githooks` folder and copy them over to the `.git/hooks` directory in your project.

-Also you'll need keys:
+Also you'll need keys, so generate them from your project root directory:
 ```Shell
 creep/runes/keygen
 ```